-Even though we live in the age that has seen the most technological advancements and scientific breakthroughs, there is one hurdle we can’t seem to break through just yet – the advancement of women in STEM subjects and STEM-related careers.
+Even though we live in an age that has seen the most technological advancements and scientific breakthroughs, there is one hurdle we can’t seem to break through just yet – the advancement of women in STEM subjects and STEM-related careers.

 There are multiple reasons for this, including the fact that women are still massively underrepresented in STEM careers and encouraged to take alternative routes in life.
 However, education plays a large part in their absence.

 Not enough STEM courses or degrees are presented as good choices for girls and women.
 As such, more than 3 quarters of STEM graduates in the UK are male and just 30% of scientific researchers worldwide are women.

 learndirect want to help change this.
-That's why, in this blog, we demonstrate why both men and women should consider the sScience field and how we can help you get into a STEM-related career.
+That's why, in this blog, we demonstrate why both men and women should consider the science field and how we can help you get into a STEM-related career.
 We also run through other important elements like STEM meaning, women in STEM statistics and the empowering women who, despite the odds, are leading the way in this currently male-dominated field.

 What is STEM?

 Before we get started down the path of why is STEM important and the latest percentage of women in STEM, there is a question we need to clarify: What does STEM stand for?

 STEM education, quite simply, is a cluster of subjects that focus on four specific Science-related disciplines.
 These are Science, Technology, Engineering and Maths, which together make the acronym STEM.